New Book Coming January 15, 2024!

 Sign up for my newsletter so you can learn more about the book as we approach the release date.
 Find out about book signing events near you!

-I love writing a variety of forms, from Young Adult fiction to historical accounts, from remote working how-to articles to children’s books.
-Most recently, I wrote a children’s picture book, Tony Jenzano, Astronaut Trainer: The Man Who Made the Stars Shine about Morehead Planetarium’s director who oversaw NASA astronaut training in celestial navigation from 1960 – 1975.
-It’s perfect for grades 2 through 5 for read aloud, biography projects, and wax museum project research.
-Look for it at a bookseller of choice on the September 1 release date or pre-order now.
+This children’s picture book, Tony Jenzano, Astronaut Trainer: The Man Who Made the Stars Shine illuminates the life story of the Morehead Planetarium director who oversaw NASA astronaut training in celestial navigation from 1960 – 1975.
+It’s perfect for grades 2 through 5 (ages 7 – 11) for read-aloud time, biography reports, and wax museum projects.
+Order directly from the distributor, UNC Press, or look for it at a bookseller of choice, like Amazon or Barnes & Noble.

 “This beautifully illustrated book by Michael G. Neece brilliantly captures a chapter in the history of the Morehead Planetarium.
 But it does so much more – it’s a story of commitment, courage, learning and the imagination.
 The bonds formed between museum director Tony Jenzano, Morehead Planetarium, and an amazing roster of famous astronauts were profound and lasting, and played a major role in sending the first Americans into space.”— Mary Pope Osborne, author of the Magic Tree House Series